Top MOT Failure Cars

 • Major

-A ‘major’ defect is characterized as one that could impact the vehicle’s safety, pose a risk to other road users, or have environmental consequences.
+A ‘major’ defect is characterised as one that could impact the vehicle’s safety, pose a risk to other road users, or have environmental consequences.

 The DVSA strongly advises that such defects should be repaired immediately.